 Additionally, the reality of having chronic, unwanted thoughts—no matter what the content—is generally distressing.
 Therefore it is not surprising that over half of those with OCD also struggle with a diagnosable depressive disorder.
 Depression alone can result in a loss of sexual interest.

 6) Medication side effects

 Selective-serotonin reuptake inhibitor (SSRI) medications, used widely as antidepressants, are a first-line treatment for OCD.
-SSRIs and other similar medications usually reduce anxious feelings but will also cause sexual dysfunction in at least a third of patients.
+SSRIs and other similar medications for OCD usually reduce anxious feelings but will also cause sexual dysfunction in at least a third of patients.
 Furthermore, people with OCD typically require higher doses than people using SSRIs for depression, making sexual dysfunction more likely.
 For many, relief from OCD symptoms is enough to overcome the resulting sexual problems, but for others, the medication itself makes intercourse impossible.

 Do you love someone with OCD?

 Sexual problems caused by OCD can increase the stress level in a relationship that is already bearing the weight of the disorder in other areas.
 Partners may be frustrated by the apparent lack of sexual interest shown by their loved one.
 It is important to remember that sexual dysfunction is a symptom of the illness and does not reflect a lack of love or caring.
 The person with OCD may simply be too overwhelmed with worries to feel sexual.